Chart Color Schemes

 Recent residential development output has been above average within Woodville North when compared nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Woodville North averaged around 14 new dwelling approvals per year over the past five financial years to FY26.
-This totals an estimated 74 homes.
-So far in FY26, 12 approvals have been recorded.
-The average number of new residents gained per year for each dwelling built between FY21 and FY25 was approximately 2.7.
+AreaSearch analysis of ABS building approval numbers indicates Woodville North averaged approximately 14 new dwelling approvals per year over the past five financial years to June 2025, totalling an estimated 74 homes.
+As of February 2026, 12 approvals have been recorded.
+On average, each dwelling built between July 2020 and June 2025 resulted in approximately 2.7 new residents.
+The average construction cost value for new homes was around $320,000.

 Frequently Asked Questions - Development